apache/pulsar/site2/docs/functions-runtime.md

 - pods
 - apps.statefulsets

-Otherwise you will not be able to create any functions.
-Example error message is shown as below.
+Otherwise, you will not be able to create any functions.
+The following is an example of error message.

 ```bash
 22:04:27.696 [Timer-0] ERROR org.apache.pulsar.functions.runtime.KubernetesRuntimeFactory - Error while trying to fetch configmap example-pulsar-4qvmb5gur3c6fc9dih0x1xn8b-function-worker-config at namespace pulsar